3kh0/ext-remover/README.md

 **It says blocked by client?**

 That's the message you get when you try to visit a page belonging to an extension that doesn't exist.
 The error message (`ERR_BLOCKED_BY_CLIENT`) is highly misleading.
-Nobody blocked it--you need to find the correct extension ID (see above).
+Nobody blocked it.
+You need to find the correct extension ID (see above).

 If you got this because you tried to visit the `extension_id_here_please` example URL, you should be extremely ashamed of yourself.
 Please change and grow as a person.

 **I don't have a bookmarks bar!!!!**